Chinonsoprisca/AutomobileSalesData/README.md

 -⁠The data contained 3 consecutive yearly sales (2018 to 2020).⁠ -⁠2019 had the highest sales (4,669,924.56) while 2020 had lowest sales (1,737,283.09).
 -⁠Euro Shopping Channel is the top 1 customer in quantity ordered and sales.

-The Status of the order was used as the slicer.
-I went further to filter total sales by Productline (e.g Classic Cars) categorized by Dealsize, and discovered that Ships had only medium and small sales.
+-I went further to filter total sales by Productline (e.g Classic Cars) categorized by Dealsize, and discovered that Ships had only medium and small sales.
-- More goods should be supplied to the South since it generates more revenue, this will help to increase sales turnover, more branches can also be established in the South.
-- Different brands of shoes should be supplied to all regions, because customers seem to purchase more of it, and their purchasing interest should be sustained with multi-brand choice.
-- I suggest that more investigation should be carried out on the West store to know the cause of its low sales.
-- it could be that people don't wear Socks much, which causes the sales to be low.
-If the revenue is not more than the capital, I suggest it should be removed from the stores.